 Pick a low sodium soy sauce.
 You don't want one that is too salty.
 The one I used in the photo above is Kikkoman Organic Soy Sauce.
 I like that it is organic, yet it is bit salty.
 I only call for a tablespoon of soy in this recipe to provide a little background flavor.
 If you need a soy sauce alternative you can try Coconut Aminos.

 How to Bring the Dressing Together

 No fancy equipment needed here.
-You don’t need a blender or food processor.
+You don't need a blender or food processor.
+If your power is out in your house, you can still make this dressing!
 Just mix everything together in any good container that has a lid with a good seal.
 Even better if it is has a spout for pouring like my Lock & Lock salad dispenser you see above.
 The best advice I can give you is, taste, taste, and taste some more.
 What I think tastes perfect may not be what you think tastes perfect.
 Adjust the ingredients for your palate.
 Needs more salt, add more.
 Too much ginger, then back it off.
 Learn what you like.
-That’s the best think about homemade salad dressings, your completely in control.
+That's the best think about homemade salad dressings, your completely in control.

 - ⅓ cup apple cider or rine wine vinegar

 - 2 teaspoons black or white sesame seeds

 - 1 ½ teaspoons toasted sesame seed oil